 For my part, I am sharing our family’s upside-down Christmas tree.

-This tree is my personal Christmas guilty pleasure.
+This traditional tree with a twist is my personal Christmas guilty pleasure.

 It is the tree that gets filled with all the colorful glitz, sparkle, shimmer, and jingle-jangle that I can load onto it.